kauwelab/PolyRiskScore/static/downloadables/README.md

 ### Running from the Menu

-To access the PRSKB CLI menu, click on the script in a file viewer or run the script without any additional arguments on the command line, and then follow the prompts to start the menu.
+To access the PRSKB CLI menu, click on the script in a file viewer or run the script without any additional arguments on the command-line, and then follow the prompts to start the menu.
 Once the menu has been reached, choosing menu option "Run the PRSKB calculator" will initiate a prompt to perform polygenic risk score calculations.
-You will then pass the parameters in a similar fashion to running the calculator from the command line.
+You will then pass the parameters in a similar fashion to running the calculator from the command-line.

 ## Parameters